 Cleaning rust from the toilet and sink will give it a polished look, but how do you keep it that way?
 Proactive measures are important to prevent more rust from forming.

 From shaving cream cans to razor blades, metal items left on sinks and shower shelves leave stains.
 The same is true for hair care items like hair pins and clips with metal on them.
 Remove these items when not in use to prevent rust development.

 The best way to keep things shiny and new is with regular cleanings.
 This prevents iron from settling for too long against the surface of your plumbing.
 Similarly, you should keep your sink and tub dry when not in use.
 Drying your toilet and tub might sound a bit strange, but it removes iron residue, limiting exposure.

 Depending on the age of your home and plumbing system, you might be due for an upgrade.
 Talk to your plumber about swapping out pipes to prevent rust in your home.
 Your plumber may also have some other good tips for rust prevention, like installing a water softener system.

 Call Master Group HVAC Today

-If you live in Keyport and are interested in learning more about keeping rust stains out of your home, we can help.
-Call Master Group HVAC today for a consultation.
+If you live in Hazlet and are interested in learning more about keeping rust stains out of your home, we can help.
+Contact Master Group HVAC today for a consultation.